pygy/LuLPeg/README.md

 LuLPeg with Lua 5.1 and 5.2 is ~100 times slower that the original.

 With LuaJIT in JIT mode, it is from ~2 to ~10 times slower.
 The exact performance is unpredictable.
-Tiny changes in code, not necessarily related to the grammar, or a different subject string, can have a serious impact.
+Tiny changes in code, not necessarily related to the grammar, or a different subject string, can have a 5x impact.
 LuaJIT uses speculative heuristics to chose what to compile.
 These are influenced by the memory layout, among other things.
+LPeg grammars are branchy, by nature, and this kind of code doesn't lend itself very well to JIT compilation.

 LuaJIT in with the JIT compiler turned off is ~50 times slower than LPeg.